ajcav2/RocketLeagueTicker/README.md

 # RocketLeagueTicker
 This project displays real-time Rocket League player stat updates via a 16x2 LCD screen attached to a Raspberry Pi 3 Model B. Player information is stored in a DynamoDB database.
-These players are then looked up using a Rocket League API and by parsing the [Rocket League Tracking Network website](https://rocketleague.tracker.network/).
+Information about these players is gathered from the Rocket League API and by parsing the [Rocket League Tracking Network website](https://rocketleague.tracker.network/).
 Relevant information is then passed to the LCD screen for the user to enjoy.

 ## Getting Started
 These instructions will help you to set up the Rocket League Ticker.
 Additionally, the required hardware and software will be listed here.